benlightning/fabux/README.md

 # fabux
 ================
+This package is being developed

+Only a little bit of functionality from now

 [![Build Status](https://travis-ci.org/benlightning/fabux.svg)](https://travis-ci.org/benlightning/fabux) [![Go Walker](http://gowalker.org/api/v1/badge)](http://gowalker.org/github.com/benlightning/fabux)

-This is an open source project for commonly used functions for the Go programming language.
+This is an open source project about ssh connection tool for the Go programming language.

 Development based on **go 1.5.1**